 Cancel All Your Holiday Outings Right Now

-Holiday outings in 2020?
+Holiday outings in 2021?
 You’re making COVID-19 laugh.
 The pandemic effectively cancelled everyone’s travel plans for years to come.
-And while tourism in the Philippines is starting to recover, the threat of the pandemic is still too large to ignore.
+While tourism in the Philippines is starting to recover, the threat of the pandemic is still too large to ignore.
 It’s better to just cancel whatever holiday outings you have planned and stay home with your loved ones instead.
 Seriously, those plans could wait.

 Find Holiday-Related Side Gigs Online